recursionbane/tensorflow-prebuilt-classifier/README.md

 This is designed for beginners, or for anyone wishing to harness simple neural networks to perform image classification on arbitrary categories.

-If there is sufficient interest, a one-click Dockerized version of this project will be considered.

 ## Prerequisites

 ### Required